bbc/generate_release_notes/README.md

 generate.create(options);
 ```

-I would imagine octonode is synchronous so if you are using grunt or gulp you will need to make this wait
+In this case you will need the callback because of the call to github